meyerpolanco/dicetown/README.md

 # DiceTown

-A web-based board game inspired by MachiKoro, built with React and TypeScript.
-This local multiplayer game features turn-based gameplay where players roll dice, buy establishments, and build their economic engine.
+A web-based board game inspired by MachiKoro.

-## Features

-- 🎲 Interactive dice rolling system
-- 🏪 Dynamic shop with purchasable cards
-- 👥 Support for 3+ players
-- 🎮 Turn-based gameplay mechanics
-- 💳 Card management with stacking display
-- 🎯 Intuitive player state management

 ## Project Structure